When a Soul Is Moved, All Is Forgiven

 The shift to GA4 left most brands with a “Frankenstein” setup: bloated Google Tag Manager (GTM) containers, duplicate triggers, and broken attribution paths.
 This isn’t just “messy data”—it’s a blind spot that hides where your customers are actually dropping off.

 We recently audited a premier retailer with 900 million annual events.
-Their data was so “noisy” they couldn’t see the truth: their final purchase step had a staggering 87% abandonment rate.
+Their data was so noisy they couldn’t see that their final purchase step had a staggering 87% abandonment rate.
+Something was stopping customers in their tracks.

 The Diagnostic Audit